 Some ML teams are composed of just data scientists; others include data engineers and ML engineers.
 Some require collaboration with ops teams in order to make their work accessible for use by the wider company.

 There’s a lot to unpack and understand for this workflow just as there is for the workflow of any USER community you target.
 By going into detail to define your USER’s workflow and specifying the part that you’re disrupting, you "force" your team to do the kind of thinking necessary to begin to really understand your value proposition.
 You also identify gaps in your understanding of your USER and their pain points.
 These will bring focus to your conversations with innovators who will help you refine your understanding of your value proposition and help shape your product road map.

 Next, we’ll define exactly how you’re disrupting that part of your USER’s workflow.

-Once you’re able to articulate what part of your USER's workflow your product disrupts, you’ll need to define precisely what your technical innovation is and how your product will provide business value.
+Once you’re able to articulate what part of your USER's workflow your product disrupts, you’ll need to precisely define your technical innovation and how your product will provide business value.
 These two together comprise your business case.

 When it comes to describing your technical innovation, you can take the slide(s) right from your pitch deck.
-This is usually an architecture slide or a data flow slide that summarizes 3-4 key technical breakthroughs.
-You will need to contextualize these by defining how you improve a USER’s day-to-day experience in the part of their workflow you’re targeting.
+This is usually an architecture slide or a data-flow slide that summarizes three to four key technical breakthroughs.
+You'll need to contextualize these by defining how you improve a USER’s day-to-day experience in the part of their workflow you’re targeting.